pfctdayelise/leafvis/README.md

 Leaflet based visualization framework
 =====================================

-This package makes it possible to easily visualize gridded data (lat,lon,value) **or** large images, using the *excellent* javascript visualization library leaflet.
+This package makes it possible to easily visualize gridded meteorological data (**or** large images) using the *excellent* javascript visualization library leaflet.

 References:
 -----------